arangodb/docs/3.10/arangosearch-prefix-matching.md

 the base characters.

 The fastest option for prefix matching is to use edge _n_-grams, a feature supported by `text` Analyzers.
-They make it possible for ArangoSearch Views to simply look up prefixes in the inverted index.
+They make it possible for Views and inverted indexes to simply look up prefixes in the index.
 The downsides are that the minimum and maximum _n_-gram length needs to be defined upfront and only prefixes in this range will be found, and that edge _n_-grams can take up more space.